1. Good working trombone, trumpet, French horn, baritone

 2. Breathing: INHALE so that you expand your beltline in your front, back and sides (think PEAR SHAPE when full).
 EXHALE by using your tummy to drive out a fast air column.

-3. Embouchure (facial muscles): Slightly curl the lower lip slightly over lower teeth, point chin muscles down creating a flat, firm, lower lip.
+3. Embouchure (facial muscles): Slightly curl the lower lip slightly over lower teeth.
+Point the chin muscles down creating a flat, firm, lower lip.
 Set corners of the mouth (don’t “smile” back) and let upper lip contact lower lip.
 When air is pushed through the lips, a buzz should occur.
 Do NOT allow cheeks or lips to puff out.

 1. Practice 4 to 5 times a week for 20 to 25 quality minutes.